ighinawho/ighinawho.github.io/README.md

-# PhD Astrophysics
+# Astrophysicists

 ## Work Experience
 - ### Post-doctoral fellow at the Center for Astrophysics | Harvard & Smithsonian
-  Cambridge, MA, USA
+  Cambridge, MA, USA\
   Nov 2024 -- on
-- ### Post-doctoral fellow at the INAF-Brera Observatory Milano, Italy
+- ### Post-doctoral fellow at the INAF-Brera Observatory Milano, Italy\
   Feb 2024 -- Nov 2024

 ## Education
+- ### PhD in Astrophysics at Università degli Studi dell'Insubria and INAF-Brera Como - Milano, Italy\
+Nov 2020 -- Jan 2024\
-- ### PhD in Astrophysics at Università degli Studi dell'Insubria and INAF-Brera Project Title: *Relativistic jets from QSOs in the early Universe* One year visit at the Internation Centre for Radioastronomy Research, Perth, WA, Australia
+Project Title: *Relativistic jets from QSOs in the early Universe*\
+One year visit at the Internation Centre for Radioastronomy Research, Perth, WA, Australia

 ## Proposals